 Indoor air pollution

-Indoor air pollution is the term used to describe exposure to certain substances found in homes, schools, transport and subway stations.
-Over 900 different compounds have been detected in indoor air and some pollutants may be 2-5 times more concentrated inside rather than outside buildings.
+Indoor air pollution is the term used to describe exposure to certain substances found in homes, schools, transport, subway stations and other indoor areas.
+Over 900 different compounds have been found in indoor air and some pollutants may be 2-5 times more concentrated inside rather than outside buildings.

 Air pollution can also be found within the workplace, but this is usually studied separately by experts and referred to as ‘work-related or occupational’ health hazards.

 Indoor air pollution can be generated by a variety of sources:

 - Cleaning materials

 How does indoor air pollution affect our lungs?

 People spend more of their time indoors, so quality of indoor air can have a major impact on health.

 These are tiny particles that are suspended in the air and can be inhaled.
 Research has shown that as much as 50-90% of the total indoor air particulate matter is generated by tobacco smoke.
 It is known to cause asthma and wheezing particularly in children.

 Different types of particulate matter are measured by their size.
 For example, PM10 refers to particulate matter that is up to 10 micrometers in size.